paramp-ratap/TD-Control-algorithms/README.md

 ## Overview

-This repository contains the Magic Wumpus World (MWW) assignment for CS F407.
+This repository contains the Magic Wumpus World (MWW).
 The environment is a fixed 4×4 grid where an agent must discover a *safe path* from the start cell A (1,1) to the goal G (4,4) while avoiding a stochastic Wumpus hazard.
 The goal of the assignment is to implement and compare TD-control algorithms, propose an improved TD variant, and produce a report with experimental analysis.

 ---